rachel-sousa/SimonEnsemble.github.io/index.md

 	</center>
 </figure>

-This high chemical tunability allows us to engineer MOFs with diverse properties and fine-tune existing MOF architectures to target specific guest molecules for gas storage and separations, drug delivery, catalysis, and chemical sensing.
+This high chemical tunability allows chemists to fine-tune MOF architectures to target specific molecules for applications in gas storage and separations, catalysis, and chemical sensing.
+More broadly, this versatile and modular chemistry enables the synthesis of MOFs with diverse properties and functionalities.

+An arm of our research is to employ molecular models and simulations to (i) sift through the many variations of MOFs and predict the top performing materials for a given application, (ii) predict novel properties that may emerge in flexible MOF paradigms, (iii) bring clarity to experimental observations, and (iv) identify means to exploit/harness unique adsorption properties in MOFs for engineering applications.

+#### Dynamic/flexible MOFs

 Many MOFs are flexible and have moving parts that respond to external stimuli, which often give rise to unique and valuable properties.